 Unfortunately, over time this scar tissue can build-up and accumulate in the muscles, tendons, and ligaments of the foot.
 As this happens it places more and more strain on the area as the muscles must now stretch and contract against these adhesions (normally muscles need to be able to move and slide against each other, but these adhesion act to ‘glue’ them together…. this is a big problem).
 This in turn places even further strain on the foot, which leads to even more micro-trauma.
 Essentially a repetitive strain injury cycle is set-up causing continued adhesion formation and further increased strain on the foot.
 At this point pain and tightness at the foot and surrounding area will start to become noticeable.

 As this repetitive strain injury cycle continues the ability of the foot muscles to meet the demands placed on them diminishes.
 At this point it is not uncommon for the muscles to give way and a more severe and debilitating pain occurs.
 In fact, many patients come into our office explaining how they have plantar fasciitis pain but they did not really have any major type of injury occur.
-As you can see from the explanation of the repetitive injury cycle, these types of injuries build-up over time until it eventually develops into larger scale injury.
+As you can see from the explanation of the repetitive injury cycle in the photo below, these types of injuries build-up over time until it eventually develops into larger scale injury.

 How Can These Foot Problems Be Fixed?